mecid/mecid.github.io/_posts/2023-01-10-mastering-charts-in-swiftui.md

 As you can see in the example above, we define an instance of the *Chart* view.
 Then inside the *ViewBuilder* closure of the *Chart* view, we use the *ForEach* view to place the array of numbers using the *LineMark*.
 The *Chart* view is smart enough to plot the single line passing all the points defined via *LineMark*.

+> To learn more about the logic behind the ViewBuilder type, take a look at my ["The power of @ViewBuilder in SwiftUI"](/2019/12/18/the-power-of-viewbuilder-in-swiftui/) post.

 Swift Charts allow us to compose different types of marks on a single chart.
 We have plenty of marks in use, like *AreaMark*, *BarMark*, *LineMark*, *PointMark*, *RectangleMark*, and *RuleMark*.

 ```swift